goodlifeinc/rcwp/wp-content/plugins/calendar/readme.txt

 5. The options screen of Calendar

 == Changelog ==

+= 1.3.9 =
+*   Improved the feed of events to use iCalendar format

+= 1.3.8 =
+*   Fixed a reported XSS issue with the date switcher
+*   Added a RSS feed of events

+= 1.3.7 =
+*   Added a further fix for dollar signs in event titles and descriptions
+*   Reverted potential IIS related fixes as these did not fix anything for IIS users and caused problems for others

 = 1.3.6 =
 *   Fixed bug with all categories showing in the category key, even when the calendar above is filtered on a subset of available categories